 John C. Bogle, founder and former chairman of The Vanguard Group, is hailed by many as the champion of common sense investing.
 His followers endearingly call themselves “Bogleheads” in perhaps the most popular personal investment forum and wiki site at bogleheads.org.

 “Common Sense Investing captures the core elements of the Bogleheads investment philosophy in terms any investor can easily understand and implement.
 Read it and reap!” writes Forbes columnist, Mel Lindauer—also one of the original Boglehead founders.

 Many of the tips include examples of how people put the important concepts into practice.
 Included are numerous links to free online videos, recommended books, help forums, and other resources.

 The book provides a nice complement to the free online videos.
 Reasons that people also buy the book include:

 - Digest content at your own pace (charts, tables and figures)

-- Support: “100% of the revenue from sales of this book will be applied towards promoting financial literacy through bite-sized videos, short books, the Boglehead wiki, and other educational projects.”
+- Support this site: “100% of the revenue from sales of this book will be applied towards promoting financial literacy through bite-sized videos, short books, and other educational projects.”

 Take charge of your finances, ignore Wall Street chatter, and get on with your life.
 By understanding and following some simple rules, you can make some of your dreams come true.